karma4u101/Templating-With-Twitter-Bootstrap/README.md

 **This is work in progress!** You can take a peek at it right now but i suggest you also check back later for a better experience.

-This example is now using my [FoBo Lift Module](https://github.com/karma4u101/FoBo)
+This example is now using the [FoBo - Lift Front-End Toolkit Module](https://github.com/karma4u101/FoBo)

 The intention of this example is to show some of Lifts templating features in conjunction with the front-end toolkit [Twitter Bootstrap](http://twitter.github.com/bootstrap/).